junxit/us-congress-bills-117/metadata.md

 - 2021-04-14 — Introduced in House
 - 2021-04-14 — Introduced in House
 - 2021-04-14 — Referred to the House Committee on Energy and Commerce.
+- 2021-04-15 — Referred to the Subcommittee on Communications and Technology.
+- 2021-11-03 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2021-11-03 — Subcommittee Consideration and Mark-up Session Held.
+- 2021-11-17 — Committee Consideration and Mark-up Session Held.
+- 2021-11-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-03-31 — Placed on the Union Calendar, Calendar No. 212.
+- 2022-03-31 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-287.
+- 2022-03-31 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-287.